*

 Photo credit: Daniela Simina

-Few days ago I stumbled upon an online calculator[11] for positions various celestial bodies, constellations, and star clusters - the Pleiades among them.
-Upon seeing it, my first reaction was “How I wish I found this tool at least few months ago, or even better, a couple of years ago.
-WHY didn’t I come across this program earlier??”
-Then I looked at all the pictures, screen shots, and notes that I took.
-The sense of familiarity, closeness, and connection with the stars, with the sky and implicitly with the energies of the seasons built through actively engaging with the sky in the act of active observation, in the trial and failure to track the path of the Pleiades and determine those special times I have been tasked to find and mark as holy days for the group of fairies that I am connected with.
+I stumbled upon an online calculator[11] for the positions various celestial bodies, constellations, and star clusters - the Pleiades among them.
+Upon seeing it, my first reaction was “How I wish I found this tool at least few months ago, or even better, a couple of years ago.”
+Then I looked at all the pictures, screen shots, and notes that I took over the past two years.
+The sense of familiarity, closeness, and connection with the stars, with the sky and implicitly with the energies of the seasons - I had developed those through active observation, through trying to track the stars and failing so many times.

 Corroborating data from the online calculator and my own observations provided a big surprise.
-The shortest time between sunset and the rising of the Pleiades in the sky on the eastern horizon at night fall, the Autumnal Rising They asked me to find, occurs this year on October 31, Samhain Eve[12].
-WOW.
+The shortest time between sunset and the rising of the Pleiades on the eastern horizon at night fall, occurs this year on October 31, Samhain Eve[12].
+Wow.
 Few months ago, I had almost decided to let Samhain be just Halloween!

 The end of October is just days away, and for everyone whose spiritual practice draws on multiple traditions, I hope this post could be of use.

-Until next time Oíche Shamhna Shauna daoibh[16], Happy Halloween, Hallow Álphablot, and Happy Autumnal Rising to everyone celebrating.
+Until next time Oíche Shamhna Shauna daoibh[16], Happy Halloween, Happy Álfablót, and happy everything else you might be celebrating at this time.

 Bibliography and Resources: